latonita/tenda-reverse/README.md

 12156 root       0:00 ps
 ```

-# *Success!*
+# Access granted
-I have root access to new Tenda MW6, that makes me happy.
-I hate having black boxes.
+I have root access to new Tenda MW6, that makes me happy since I hate having black boxes.

-Root password is just your current wifi password, encoded with Base64
+Root password is just your current wifi password, encoded with Base64.

 # Next steps
 So back to my original problem with DHCP server starting up no matter what.